Close Menu

 Facebook Twitter LinkedIn Pinterest Email

+It doesn’t have to be that way, though.
 For backpackers, going ultralight is easier (and less expensive) than you might expect.
-We stepped back to give tips on reducing pack weight for weekend backpacking trips and thru-hikes alike.
+We stepped back to drum up some easy tips, tricks, and trail hacks for reducing pack weight for weekend backpacking trips and thru-hikes alike.

-Every ounce you cut from pack weight will make you faster and more comfortable on a backpacking trip.
-But switching to a lighter setup can be daunting, and commercially made ultralight gear is not cheap.
-After years of honing my kit, I have a few ideas on what to bring (and what to leave behind) before hitting the trail.
+Every ounce you cut from pack weight will make you faster and more comfortable on your feet.
+After years of honing my kit, I have a few ideas on what to bring (and what to leave behind) to help hit that minimum trail weight, without necessarily breaking the bank.

 Ultralight Backpacking Kit: Tips to Cut Weight & Be Prepared